FennStatistics/CAMdatasets/Motivation of Car vs. Public Transport Use 2021/README.md

 ## Files

-- [CAM raw data](/Network%20Approach%20CAMs%202021/raw%20data), CAMs seperated for all and conditions X time points, can be analyzed using the CAM-App for example
+- [CAM raw data all](/Motivation%20of%20Car%20vs.%20Public%20Transport%20Use%202021/raw%20data/all), CAMs seperated for all and conditions X time points, can be analyzed using the CAM-App for example

 ## Abstracts